 As an Amazon Associate we earn from qualifying purchases.

-Two years ago, we were invited to a potluck for Thanksgiving up in San Francisco.
+Two years ago, I was invited to a potluck for Thanksgiving up in San Francisco.
 At the time, I was really on a gnocchi kick, and I really wanted to make a dish that included this.
 I ended up going a bit overboard and made around 200 butternut squash gnocchi dumplings!

-Luckily, they were a huge hit both at the potluck and our family dinner the next night, so we ended up with no leftovers.
+Luckily, they were a huge hit both at the potluck and my family dinner the next night, so I ended up with no leftovers.

-Ever since then, I’ve wanted to revisit this recipe and actually formalize it so we could make these delicious butternut squash gnocchis for years to come.
+Ever since then, I’ve wanted to revisit this recipe and actually formalize it so I could make these delicious butternut squash gnocchis for years to come.

 What are Butternut Squash Gnocchi?